nloyfer/wgbs_tools/tutorial/README.md

 chr3	119530396	119530598	5394846	5394856	0	16	143
 chr3	119531385	119531943	5394858	5394867	2	24	75
 ```
 In this example, we chose the threshold for a read to be classified as M to be 75% methylation and U to be 25%.
-The last three columns in the output the number of U | X | M reads.
+The last three columns in the output are the number of U | X | M reads.
 ### Differentially Methylated Regions
 We can use the `wgbstools find_markers` command to find DMRs for two or more groups of samples, e.g. case and control, different tissues, etc.
 This command takes as input: